FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 5 – Publish/18-Publishing to learning platform/Activities/Adding content to the course on the learning platform.md

 ## Materials

 - Web Browser
+- Demo course on the training platform

 ## Instructions

-The trainees are asked to
+The trainees are asked to add different types of activities and resources to the Demo course created for this training.

 ## Tips and Tricks

+- Resources and activities can be copied to save time
 -

 ## Comments